IBM/watson-second-opinion/README.md

     * For the cluster name, choose the one you have created
     * For the image registry namespace, use an existing one if you have previously created an [IBM Cloud Container Registry](https://console.bluemix.net/containers-kubernetes/registry/start) or use a unique name for yourself.
 The toolchain will create one for you if the namespace is existing
       > Toolchain will fail if the namespace is taken
-    * For the Discovery username and Discovery password, use the one you have just created
+    * For the NLU username and NLU password, use the one you have just created
 ![fields](docs/fields.png)

 4. The IP address of your app can be found in the logs of the delivery pipeline's deploy stage.